tpalzkill/function_ish/README.md

 # JavaScript Fundamentals

-Welcome to JavaScript.
-There's so much to do so let's jump right in.

-### Objectives

-To complete these challenges, you must be able to:

-- Write basic JavaScript statements and expressions
-- Use online documentation to help solve JavaScript problems
+In this exercise, you'll need to solve a set of increasingly difficult puzzles aimed at helping you master the fundamentals of JavaScript.
+The exercise is split into two parts.

+Part 1 has you wrestling with core JavaScript concepts.

+- Primitives
+- Functions
+- Declarations
+- Globals
+- Operators
+- Control flow

+Part 2 builds on the above and has you wrestling with more essential concepts.

+- Functions (again)
+- Arrays
+- Objects
+- Iterations

+Furthermore, each part has two components—an **assignment** and a **bonus**.
+Complete the each part's assignment before moving on to its respective bonus or the next part's assignment.

+**TIP:** You're encouraged to use online documentation to lookup how to use unfamiliar concepts.

 ### Setup

-To get started, get this code onto your machine by following these setup instructions.
+To get started, download this code onto your machine by following these setup instructions.

 1. Fork this repository to your own GitHub account.
 1. Clone your forked repository to your development environment.